oh-god-its-the-chickens-save-yourself/REMV/README.md

-# Moon Noise
+# REMV

-Moon Noise is a procedural noise generator using a reverse-engineered music visualiser to create audio noise.
+REMV is a procedural noise generator using a reverse-engineered music visualiser to create audio noise.

 It uses a photograph of the Moon's topology.